jgontrum/connexion-cookiecutter/{{cookiecutter.project_slug}}/README.md

 Go to [here](http://localhost:{{cookiecutter.api_port}}/api/v1/ui) to view the brilliant SwaggerUI documentation of your API.

+## Healthcheck

+Configure a health check under /api/v1/health (GET).

+The check should return 200 if everything is fine, 424 if a depending service is not working or 503 if the API does not work correctly.
+Additionally, a JSON is returned containing the fields 'health', 'dependencies' and 'message'.
+The first one defines the color ('green', 'yellow', 'red') that correspond to the status codes.
+The second one is the name of the depending services that cannot be reached and 'message' can hold a string defining the cause of a problem.

 ## Logstash

 By default, this project sends request logs and other (e.g. error logs) to different logstash UDP ports.